Martyr!: Reception

-The New Yorker applauded it: "Akbar's writing has the musculature of poetry that can't rely on narrative propulsion and so propels itself."
+The New Yorker praised Martyr!: "Akbar's writing has the musculature of poetry that can't rely on narrative propulsion and so propels itself."
 The Boston Globe wrote that it is "stuffed with ideas, gorgeous images, and a surprising amount of humor".

 Writing in The New York Times Book Review, Junot Díaz called it "incandescent" and its main character Cyrus Shams "an indelible protagonist, haunted, searching, utterly magnetic".

-At The New York Review of Books, Francine Prose noted:
+In a review published in The New York Review of Books, Francine Prose noted:

 There's something immensely appealing about a meticulously written novel whose characters (Cyrus isn't the only one) are busily searching for meaning.
 It's a pleasure to read a book in which an obsession with the metaphysical, the spiritual, and the ethical is neither a joke nor an occasion for a sermon.
 And it's cheering to see a first-time (or anytime) novelist go for the heavy stuff—family, death, love, addiction, art, history, poetry, redemption, sex, friendship, US-Iranian relations, God—and manage to make it engrossing, imaginative, and funny.Sarah Cypher of The Washington Post praised the reading experience as "a delight" and called the novel "wonderfully strange".

 In September 2024 Martyr! was longlisted for the National Book Award for Fiction.
 In October 2024, the novel was shortlisted for the National Book Award for Fiction.

 Religious allegories

-In an interview with In These Times, Akbar touches on his use of religious allegory throughout the novel.
-He relays, "The word martyr suggests that someone willfully gave their life for a higher power, whether that higher power is terrestrial or cosmic.
+In an interview with In These Times, Akbar touched on his use of religious allegory throughout the novel.
+He said, "The word martyr suggests that someone willfully gave their life for a higher power, whether that higher power is terrestrial or cosmic.
 Cyrus is troubled by the limits of that taxonomy."

-The novel deals with religious themes, but not inherently theological ones.
-Akbar's interview delves into the existential problem of religion through martyrdom.